 Exploring Tooth Extraction and Alternatives

-Recognize the Signs: When to Seek Help
+Recognize the Signs: When to Seek Help if you experience any of the following symptoms, contact us promptly:

-- Intense tooth pain.
+- Severe tooth pain.

 Customised Treatment